Chargeback reason codes: the complete guide for issuing banks

 Staying current means more than memorising codes.
 It means understanding the strategic implications of dispute trends, investing in the right technology, and building processes that protect your cardholders while managing operational costs.

-3. Invest in training for your dispute team.
-Deep knowledge of reason codes and their nuances pays dividends.
+3. Invest in training for your dispute team: deep knowledge of reason codes and the evidence requirements behind them pays dividends as codes broaden.